 After introductory statements

 Use commas after introductory statements.
-For example:

 On Tuesday 4 September, we plan to discuss the new housing development.

 Although it rained all weekend, the convention was still held.

 I’ve noticed that some writers are now omitting such commas if the meaning is clear.

 With a string of adjectives before a noun